jbush001/NyuziProcessor/tests/cosimulation/README.md

 issue, while still rigorously checking that the program state is accurate.

 ### Caveats
-- The emulator does not check that the verilog model has terminated appropriately.
-It if halts before program execution is finished, it will fail silently.
 - The emulator does not currently model the behavior of the store buffer.
 Since the store buffer affects visibility of writes to other strands, this means the emulator can't accurately handle